litprog/litprog/lit_v3/11_overview.md

         return fib(n - 1) + fib(n - 2)
 ```

-In case you weren't aware, this function is well known to have an algorithmic complexity of O(₂ⁿ) aka. catastrophic performance.
+In case you weren't aware, this function is well known to have an algorithmic complexity of O(₂ⁿ) aka. abysmal performance.

 ### The `lp_include` Directive

-The preceding code block is just that, a block, with no further meaning so far.
-It is neither written to any file, fed through any compiler, nor executed by any interpreter, it just is.
+The preceding code block is just a block, without any further semantic/meaning.
+It is neither written to any file, fed through any compiler, nor executed by any interpreter.

-The primary way these blocks are used is by referencing them in subsequent code blocks using the `lp_include` directive.
+To use this code block, it must be referenced in a subsequent code block by using the `lp_include` directive.
 LitProg directives are written using the comment syntax of the programming language declared for the block.

 ```python
 # lp_include: def fib
 assert fib(8) == 21
 ```

-The text after the `:` is a query string that must be a substring of some other block in the literate program.
+The text after the `:` (in this case `def fib`) is a query string that must be a substring of some other block in the literate program.
 The [first][ref_block_order] block which contains that substring is used as a naive textual replacement for the directive.
-In other words, the preceding block when s equivalent to the following when fully expanded:
+In other words, once the preceding block is expanded, it will be equivalent to the following:

 ```python
 def fib(n: int) -> int: